LudoLe/CLUP/README.md

 5. The web app was build for mobile, so we encourage to use it with smartphone screen sizes.
 There are two options:
-  a. [for google chrome]: open the developer tools (three dots in the top right corner > other instruments > developer tool) and click on the “smartphone/tablet” icon:
+  - [for google chrome]: open the developer tools (three dots in the top right corner > other instruments > developer tool) and click on the “smartphone/tablet” icon:
   Also from the drop down menu select the “iphone x” option:
-  b.
-Just resize the browser window to be smartphone-like.
+  - Just resize the browser window to be smartphone-like.